18 awesome summer volunteer programs for 2019

 Further Reading: 4 Reasons Why The Environment Needs Elephants

-We’d love to have you join us for a summer volunteer vacation at any of our over 19 locations around the world, but if you’d like something more educational or career-focused, or just want to get more out of the project, why not see one of our many exciting internship opportunities which also run over the summer break.
+We’d love to have you join us for a summer volunteer holiday at any of our over locations around the world, but if you’d like something more educational or career-focused, or just want to get more out of the project, why not consider one of our many exciting internship opportunities, which also run over the summer break.

 - Cape Coast

 - Cape Town